Biodegradation mechanism of polycaprolactone by a novel esterase MGS0156: a QM/MM approach†

-Nowadays micro-plastics pollution has become one of the most serious global environmental problems.
-A potential strategy in managing micro-plastics waste is enzyme-catalyzed degradation.
-MGS0156 is a hydrolase screened from environmental metagenomes, which can efficiently degrade commercial plastics like polycaprolactone, polylactide, etc. Here a combined Molecular Dynamics, Molecular Mechanics Poisson–Boltzmann Surface Area, and Quantum Mechanics/Molecular Mechanism method were used to reveal the enzymatic depolymerization mechanism.
-By systematically analyzing the binding processes of nine oligomers (from monomer to tetramer), we found that longer oligomer has relatively stronger binding energy.
+Nowadays micro-plastic pollution has become one of the most serious global environmental problems.
+A potential strategy in managing micro-plastic waste is enzyme-catalyzed degradation.
+MGS0156 is a hydrolase screened from environmental metagenomes, which can efficiently degrade commercial plastics such as polycaprolactone, polylactide, etc. Here a combined molecular dynamics, molecular mechanics Poisson–Boltzmann surface area, and quantum mechanics/molecular mechanism method was used to reveal the enzymatic depolymerization mechanism.
+By systematically analyzing the binding processes of nine oligomers (from a monomer to tetramer), we found that longer oligomers have relatively stronger binding energy.
 The degradation process involves two concerted elementary steps: triad-assisted nucleophilic attack and C–O bond cleavage.
-C–O bond cleavage is the rate determining step with an average barrier of 15.7 kcal/mol, which is in consistent with the experimentally determined kcat (1101 s−1, corresponds to 13.3 kcal/mol).
-The electrostatic influence analysis of twenty amino acids highlights His231 and Asp237 as the potential mutation targets for designing more efficient MGS0156 mutants.
+C–O bond cleavage is the rate determining step with an average barrier of 15.7 kcal mol−1, which is consistent with the experimentally determined kcat (1101 s−1, corresponds to 13.3 kcal mol−1).
+The electrostatic influence analysis of twenty amino acids highlights His231 and Asp237 as potential mutation targets for designing more efficient MGS0156 mutants.

 - This article is part of the themed collections: Contaminant remediation and fate and Environmental Science: Processes & Impacts Cover Art